Sinking of ROKS Cheonan: International

 When the official report on the sinking was released on 20 May there was widespread international condemnation of North Korea's actions.
 China was one of few exceptions, simply terming the incident "unfortunate" and "urged stability on the peninsula".
 This was speculated to be China's concern for instability in the Korean Peninsula.
 Researchers at the Stockholm International Peace Research Institute, drawing on interviews with Chinese officials and foreign policy experts, later argued that there existed an "inability of the top leadership to reach a consensus on how to react" to the issue, contributing to its comparatively restrained response.

 On 14 June 2010, South Korea presented the results of its investigation to United Nations Security Council members.
 In a subsequent meeting with council members North Korea stated that it had nothing to do with the incident.
 On 9 July 2010 the United Nations Security Council made a Presidential Statement condemning the attack but without identifying the attacker.
 China had resisted U.S. calls for a tougher line against North Korea.

 Later reports

-In December 2012, the South Korean Yonhap News Agency reported that a man who previously worked at the North Korean cabinet, who defected to the south in 2011, claimed that the crew of the North Korean submarine which sank Cheonan had been honored by the North Korean government.
+In December 2012, the South Korean Yonhap News Agency reported that a man who previously worked in the North Korean cabinet, who defected to the south in 2011, claimed that the crew of the North Korean submarine which sank Cheonan had been honored by the North Korean government.
 The defector, known by the alias "Ahn Cheol-nam", stated that the captain, co-captain, engineer, and boatswain of the mini-sub which sank Cheonan had been awarded "Hero of the DPRK" in October 2010.